mailtomumtaz/com-asg/readme.md

 update applications.properties for H2 settings or server port settings You must be able to write on c:\data (on windiws)

+data.sql contains scripts to populate data for test.

 ## Build
 ```
 1- "mvn install" to build project